Let's look at the different ways you can review a business on Trustpilot, and how we label those reviews.

 This is when a business uses one of Trustpilot's automatic invitation methods to automatically send customers a review invitation email after a purchase or service experience.

 Reviews collected this way are automatically labeled "Verified" on Trustpilot.

-Note: If we verify an organic review which was flagged as fake, the review will also be labeled 'Verified'.
+Note: If an organic review is flagged to us as fake, but the reviewer sends us documentation to show they've had a genuine experience, we'll label the review 'Verified'.
 Read more.

 Reviews collected this way are automatically labeled "Invited" on Trustpilot.

-Sometimes businesses share a link on their website that leads to their Trustpilot profile page.
+Sometimes businesses share a link on their website that leads to their public profile on Trustpilot.
 If you click on such a link and write a review, it will be automatically labeled "Redirected" on Trustpilot.